ygryadit/ygryadit.github.io/index.md

 				<h4 style="font-family: 'atlandsketchesbb_reg'; font-size: 300%;"> About </h4>
 				<p>
-					Yulia Gryaditskaya is a Lecturer (Assistant Professor) in Artificial Intelligence at CVSSP and Surrey Institute for People-Centred AI, where she leads a CCDLab (Computational Creativity and Design Lab) and is a co-director of the <a href='http://sketchx.ai/'>SketchX</a> group.
+					Yulia Gryaditskaya is an Assistant Professor in Artificial Intelligence at CVSSP and the Surrey Institute for People-Centred AI, where she leads the Computational Creativity and Design Lab (CCDLab) and is a co-director of the <a href='http://sketchx.ai/'>SketchX</a> group.
 					Her main research interests lie in AI, sketching and CAD for creation and creativity.
 				</p>
 				<p>
 					Before joining CVSSP, she was a postdoctoral researcher (2017-2020) at Inria,
 					<a href="https://team.inria.fr/graphdeco/">GraphDeco</a>, under the guidance of <a href ='http://www-sop.inria.fr/members/Adrien.Bousseau/'>Dr. Adrien Bousseau</a>,
 					where she studied concept sketching techniques and worked on sketch-based modeling.
-					She received my PhD (2012-2016) from <a href="https://www.mpi-inf.mpg.de/">MPI Informatik</a>,
+					She received her PhD (2012-2016) from <a href="https://www.mpi-inf.mpg.de/">MPI Informatik</a>,
 					Germany, advised by <a href='https://people.mpi-inf.mpg.de/~karol/'>Prof. Karol Myszkowski</a> and <a href='https://scholar.google.de/citations?user=s2Ibok8AAAAJ&hl=en'>Prof. Hans-Peter Seidel</a>.
 					Her PhD focused on High Dynamic Range (HDR) image calibration, capturing HDR video on a mobile device,